jojonium/CS-4432-Database-Systems-II/project2/report.md

 in the SimpleDB distribution, and also created our own files.
 The testing output can be found in the file named "Extensible_hash_testing_scenario", and be produced by running CreateTestTablesOnline.java (after running Startup).

-We test the create eh index sql, in addition
+We also do the timing experiment in the CreateTestTablesOnline2.java file.